markwhitfeld/test-deployments/readme.md

 ## Contact

-If you have questions or need assistance, please contact our team.
-We're here to help you streamline preview deployments and ensure smooth development processes.
+If you have questions or need assistance, please contact our team using the #devops slack channel.
+We're here to help you with your preview deployments and ensure smooth development processes.

 Thank you for your contributions to maintaining efficient preview deployments in our multi-service applications!